-One of the most important tools you can have at your disposal as an artist is a strong knowledge of hatching.
+One of the most important tools you can have at your disposal as an artist is a strong knowledge of hatching and cross hatching.
 Drawing is all about mark-making, after all.

 What is hatching and crosshatching?

 Hatching and crosshatching are some of the most valuable tools for generating value and texture in a drawing.
 These techniques use simple lines in various arrangements and densities to create a solid sense of atmospheric perspective and contour.
 Best of all, these methods work just as easily in both pencil and pen and ink!

 Let’s take a look at six basic forms of hatching and crosshatching and the advantages of each.

 Hilltop at Evening Georgio Morandi 1928